Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ![](.//media/image25.jpeg)![](.//media/image26.jpeg)&nbsp;

 ***Subtest Type and Name:*** See the sections below for distinctions on the various subtest types.
-The “Name” is what will appear in the application when you send it to a device, and as such can be where you enter the local language title for each subtest.
+The "Name" is what will appear in the application when you send it to a device, and as such can be where you enter the local language title for each subtest.